Kenny Parker (BluesPhotos by Don McGhee) |

 Alt-rock singer-songwriter Ife Mora is best known for her work in techno and trip-hop music, but she delves into the blues of her hometown in her new music video “Detroit Blues” from her sophomore album “Fire Inside Me.”

-The gritty video for “Detroit Blues” – shot in Detroit shows Mora sweaty in a mechanic shop, while images of abandoned houses and a broken metropolis are streamed across the screen.
+The gritty video for “Detroit Blues” – shot in Detroit – shows Mora sweaty in a mechanic shop, while images of abandoned houses and a broken metropolis are streamed across the screen.
 A release states that the video shows the hardships Detroit is facing, but Mora wants us to get a feeling of hope from all of the beautiful people who are surviving and fighting for the rise of a grand new city.

-“Detroit has always been the foundation for my love of music and has given me a very tough skin to be able to survive hardships in life and endure a tough business like the music industry,” Mora said in the release. “’Detroit Blues’ is all about a woman who can survive anything and look good doing it because of this historical and complex city she is
+“Detroit has always been the foundation for my love of music and has given me a very tough skin to be able to survive hardships in life and endure a tough business like the music industry,” Mora said in the release. “’Detroit Blues’ is all about a woman who can survive anything and look good doing it because of this historical and complex city she is from.”

-Kieron Lafferty, left, as Elwood and Wayne Catania as Jake
+Kieron Lafferty, left, as Elwood and Wayne Catania as Jake |

 Official Blues Brother Revue

-The Official Blues Brothers Revue, live concert show that combines the comedy and hit songs from the original 1980 hit film as well as the five albums released by John Belushi and Dan Aykroyd, makes a stop Saturday, Oct.
+The Official Blues Brothers Revue, a live concert show that combines the comedy and hit songs from the original 1980 hit film as well as the five albums released by John Belushi and Dan Aykroyd, makes a stop Saturday, Oct.
 19, at the Macomb Center for the Performing Arts in Clinton Township.

 Featuring Wayne Catania as Jake and Kieron Lafferty as Elwood, The Official Blues Brothers Revue and their eight-piece intercontinental rhythm & blues revue band pay homage to the humor, music and mayhem of the Blues Brothers and to Chicago’s rich musical history of blues, gospel and soul music.